 "Naomi and I are very close.
 She definitely needed me there to support her."

-Naomi, a Tampines North Primary School pupil, won the Little Miss category at the finals on Sunday.
+Naomi, a Tampines North Primary School pupil, won the Little Miss category at the finals.

 But it came at a price.